Kazakhstan: Geography

-As it extends across both sides of the Ural River, considered the dividing line separating Europe and Asia, Kazakhstan is one of only two landlocked countries in the world that has territory in two continents (the other is Azerbaijan).
+Since it extends across both sides of the Ural River, considered the dividing line separating Europe and Asia, Kazakhstan is one of only two landlocked countries in the world that has territory in two continents (the other is Azerbaijan).

 With an area of 2700000 km2—equivalent in size to Western Europe—Kazakhstan is the ninth-largest country and largest landlocked country in the world.
 While it was part of the Russian Empire, Kazakhstan lost some of its territory to China's Xinjiang province, and some to Uzbekistan's Karakalpakstan autonomous republic during Soviet years.

-It shares borders of 6846 km with Russia, 2203 km with Uzbekistan, 1533 km with China, 1051 km with Kyrgyzstan, and 379 km with Turkmenistan.
+It shares borders of 6846 km with Russia (the world's longest land border), 2203 km with Uzbekistan, 1533 km with China, 1051 km with Kyrgyzstan, and 379 km with Turkmenistan.
 Major cities include Almaty, Astana, Shymkent, Aktöbe and Karagandy.
 It lies between latitudes 40° and 56° N, and longitudes 46° and 88° E. While located primarily in Asia, a small portion of Kazakhstan is also located west of the Urals in Eastern Europe.

 Kazakhstan's terrain extends west to east from the Caspian Sea to the Altai Mountains and the Tian Shan, and north to south from the plains of Western Siberia to the oases and deserts of Central Asia.
 The Kazakh Steppe (plain), with an area of around 804500 km2, occupies one-third of the country and is the world's largest dry steppe region.
-The steppe is characterised by large areas of grasslands and sandy regions.
+The steppe is characterized by large areas of grasslands and sandy regions.
 Major seas, lakes and rivers include Lake Balkhash, Lake Zaysan, the Charyn River and gorge, the Ili, Irtysh, Ishim, Ural and Syr Darya rivers, and the Aral Sea until it largely dried up in one of the world's worst environmental disasters.